Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 Initially, the instruction cache set was designed for a single-cycle replacement; however, this approach consumed too much area.
 To address this, a multi-cycle replacement design was implemented, reducing area usage at the cost of increasing the number of cycles needed for data replacement.

 This change makes practical sense for two reasons.
 First, the area constraints of the FPGA made a single-cycle replacement impractical.
 Second, delivering 512 bits in a single cycle from the L2 cache would also likely require a significant amount of area and could face synthesis issues similar to those seen with the single-cycle replacement.
 By handling replacement over multiple cycles, the area usage is significantly reduced while ensuring better synthesis compatibility.

+## #3 Added stall signal to L1 instruction cache (March 26th):
+While working on the integration of the L1 instruction cache into the pipelined processor, it was determined that a stall signal would be neccesary.
+This signal stops all replacement and LRU bit updates in the cache, and forces a cache hit.
+This was needed because of the branch prediction functionality of the processor.
+On the same cycle a branch misprediction is detected, the address being sent to the L1 cache is invalid.
+Therefore, stopping replacements, or LRU updates due to this address becomes very important, as both reduce effeciency of the cache, and the system as a whole.
+A hit is forced in order to prevent other stall signals caused by a cache miss from interrupting the pipeline.

+The main change was made to the cache controller module, which controls which cache set is active at a given set, and which set miss signal is output from the top level L1-cache.
+A stall signal was added that forces the active set array to 0, deactivating all sets, and forces the miss output to 0.

+The L1InstrCache module was also changed, with the Stall input being added, and routed to the controller.
+The testbench was changed to verify the extra functionality.

 # Challenges: